efranco89/contact-information/README.md

   The ImportsContactsJob will import the contacts from the files uploaded by the user please make sure you have a redis server up and running, and set the SIDEKIQ_REDIS_SERVER_URL as described in System dependencies

-* Deployment instructions

-  After cloning the project

-  1. do bundle install
-  2. do rails db:create && rails db:migrate
-  3. rails credentials:edit
-  4. yarn

-  For being able to cipher the CC numbers please create the following credentials in you credentials files

-  1. Go to the terminal and open a rails c
-  2. copy and paste Lockbox.generate_key
-  3. Open the rails credentials with you favorite editor/

-      EDITOR="nano --wait" bin/rails credentials:edit

-  4. Paste the generated key as shown at the bottom

-    lockbox:
-      master_key: "00000000000000000000000000000000000000000000000000000000000"

-  5. save and close the file

 * Start the app